 Most young Labradors think that a rose bush looks a lot better when it has been uprooted and dragged around the garden a few times.

-If it is your own dog that is causing the problem you might think that you shouldn’t need dog deterrents or barriers.
+If it is your dog causing the problem, you might think that you shouldn’t need dog deterrents or barriers.
 Surely by six or seven months old you should be able to leave your puppy unsupervised for a few minutes, without him destroying your shrubbery?